-With the shrinking of the overall pie, Federal funds grew from 5% last year to 15% this year.
-Local funds also increased with new project funding from the Bay Area Toll Authority and continued staff funding from the San Francisco Bay Restoration Authority, now at 22% of the budget rather than about 5%.
+With current year overall pie remaining consistent, Federal funds were also fairly level at 13% this year compared to 15% last year.
+Local funds dropped slightly, though project funding from the Bay Area Toll Authority and staff funding from the San Francisco Bay Restoration Authority are continuing factors.
+Local funds represent 16% of this year's budget compared to last year's 22%.

 State funding continues to outpace other sources, driven by the Integrated Regional Water Management (IRWM) projects funded by the Department of Water Resources.
-However, with projects from Rounds 2, 3, and 4 closing out, IRWM funds this year make up 54% of our total funding compared to last year's 74%.
-SFEP proposes to serve as grantee for "Round 5," or Proposition 1, Round 1, which is anticipated to be awarded during FY 20.
-Revenues and expenses from that award would be minor in FY 20 and increase in subsequent years.
+Projects from Rounds 2, 3, and 4 are closing out, but that is balanced by new funding from "Round 5," or Proposition 1, Round 1, and the Disadvantaged Communities Round.
+IRWM funds this year make up 65% of our total funding compared to last year's 54%.